aridjayarecipes/cutesrecipes.web.app/content/post/2560-steps-to-make-favorite-healthy-tomato-beet-soup.md

 1. Prepare as required Croutons to serve

-This is my mom&#39;s beet tomato soup recipe that she would make for me when I went to school in Boston.
+This is my mom's beet tomato soup recipe that she would make for me when I went to school in Boston.
 I posted this on my IG stories and you Also probs because I wrote beer instead of beets by accident LOL.
 Regardless this is soooo good and the color is BEAUTIFUL!!!
 I tried to make this own.

 <!--inarticleads2-->